bondms/bondms.github.io/_posts/2018-03-18-bash-script-template.md

 #### Change the CWD for the duration of the script

 Sometimes avoiding the use of relative paths is difficult, for example you might need to call an external command that looks for files relative to the CWD.
-In that case, you can hange the CWD to the script's location at the start of the script, e.g.
+In that case, the CWD can be changed to the script's location at the start of execution, e.g.

 ```
 #!/bin/bash